d-eisen/portfolio/content/medwater.md

 # Research
-## Survey
+## Survey and Interviews
+I performed user research through survey and inperson intviews.
 A screener survey was completed with participants who reported that they had been involved with NGO’s as a supporter or volunteer in the last twelve months.

 ## Interview
 Interviews were conducted with a representative group of users.